IsisChameleon/airtable-chat/README.md

 ### Prerequisites

 - Python installed on your system.
-(Or use
 - Git installed on your system.
-- (ALternatively Use a dev container, check [Setup dev environment with DevContainers](https://isabelle.hashnode.dev/setup-a-development-environment-to-experiment-with-langchain) for instructions)
+- (Alternatively use a dev container, check [Setup dev environment with DevContainers](https://isabelle.hashnode.dev/setup-a-development-environment-to-experiment-with-langchain) for instructions)
 - Access to [Supabase](https://supabase.com/) for database services.
 Create a project.
 (Refer to [Chatbot With LlamInde](https://isabelle.hashnode.dev/streamlit-chatbot-with-llamaindex-i))

 ## Setup Instructions